-Dr. John Seelendbinder
+Dr. John Seelenbinder

 When responding to a Hazmat incident, knowing what you’re dealing with is key to keeping people safe and effectively dealing with the situation.
 Once you identify a material, the hazards and properties of that material are readily at your fingertips.
-For solids and liquids there are many tools available for identification of unknowns.
-Led by the “white powder” scares of the early 2000’s, FTIR and Raman instruments have been developed which can quickly and easily identify thousands of unknown solids and liquids.
+For solids and liquids, there are many tools available for the identification of unknowns.
+Led by the “white powder” scares of the early 2000s, FTIR and Raman instruments have been developed which can quickly and easily identify thousands of unknown solids and liquids.
 Many Hazmat teams worldwide have successfully used this equipment, providing identification of unknowns and improving the safety of their community.

 In contrast to solids and liquids, though, there has been a real gap in the ability of instruments to identify unknown gases for Hazmat response.
 By their very nature, gases exist at lower concentrations, making identification more difficult.
 Unfortunately, gases pose the greatest danger in emergency response.
 They can be toxic at low concentrations, and they are uncontained.
 To describe the danger in common terms, “They can come out and get you”.